circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

             command: command -v gh
 ```

-Here, we are testing the `github-cli/install` command.
+In this example we are testing the `github-cli/install` command.
 This command may pass or fail on its own, but we can also validate in the next step that the GitHub CLI has been installed and is available on the command line.
 If the `gh` binary is not found in the path, this job will fail at this step.

 Remember that you can have multiple jobs for testing commands if desired, or if your orb has no commands, you may have no such job.
 Just ensure that your `orb-tools/publish` job is requiring any jobs that contain your tests.